smy1/swlab/README.md

 ### Script: sbr-sync-2videos.py
 - **What it does**: Synchronise and display the main SBR (shared book reading) video on the left and the (downsized) minor SBR video on the right
 - **Why I wrote it**: The same reason as why I wrote _sbr-sync-3videos.py_.
 The difference is that this script syncs only two of our three cameras.
-Sometimes, one of the cameras failed to record the reading session or is problematic, hence, it has to be excluded from the final video.
+Sometimes, one of the cameras failed to record the reading session or is problematic, hence, it has to be excluded from the final JOINED video.